 You Might Also Like

-The crane and the crab – panchatantra story
+The Ant and the Grasshopper – comic story for kids

-The Hare and the Tortoise – comic story for kids
+The Town Mouse and the Country Mouse – comic story for kids

-The Wolf and the Lamb – comic story for kids
+The Man and the Wood – comic story for kids